2026 Programme main image

 [Dinner - Speakers & Patrons only]

-In a crazy, volatile world, Merryn Somerset-Webb and special guests look ahead to the investment risks and opportunities in 2026.
+In a crazy, volatile world, Merryn Somerset-Webb, Editor at Large.
+Bloomberg Wealth, and special guests including Dylan Grice, CIO and co-founder of Calderwood Capital, look ahead to the investment risks and opportunities in 2026.

 Merryn Somerset-Webb Photo